 GAAP vs IFRS

-The difference between GAAP and IFRS is that in the United States, GAAP refers to a set comprising auditing standards but is not always internationally abided whereas the International Financial Reporting Standards (IFRS) are a globally acknowledged collection of accounting standards that are implemented in over 120 countries spanning European, African, and Asian subcontinents.
-In other words, GAAP rules and regulations are followed in the USA and IFRS is a solid worldwide set of regulations followed everywhere.
+The difference between GAAP and IFRS is that in the United States, GAAP refers to a set comprising auditing standards but is not always internationally abided, whereas the International Financial Reporting Standards (IFRS) is a globally acknowledged collection of accounting standards that are implemented in over 120 countries spanning European, African, and Asian subcontinents.
+In other words, GAAP rules and regulations are followed in the USA, and IFRS is a solid worldwide set of regulations followed everywhere.

-GAAP aka generally accepted accounting is a set of standards that defines and accounts for the precise criteria under which income is earned.
+GAAP, aka accepted accounting, is a set of standards that defines and accounts for the precise criteria under which income is earned.

 The cash basis, as defined by GAAP, requires revenue to be recognized when it is earned rather than when it is received.